 Atomic Backland Tour

-We consider a full function AT binding to be one that has adjustable release, adjustable boot sole length, three touring heel levels, and optional brakes.
-The Atomic Backland Tour (and identical, but co-branded, Salomon Mtn) is nearly the lightest binding we have ever tested with all four of these key attributes.
-Only the co-award winning Marker Alpinist betters the weight of the Atomic.
-These award winners are lightest by quite a bit; that attribute means a lot.
-It was easy to grant this our Editors' Choice award, and it is easy to recommend these bindings to you.
+We consider a full-function AT binding to have adjustable release, adjustable boot sole length, three touring heel levels, and optional brakes.
+The Atomic Backland Tour (and identical but co-branded, Salomon Mtn) is nearly the lightest binding we have ever tested with all four of these key attributes.
+Only the co award-winning Marker Alpinist betters the weight of the Atomic.
+It was easy to grant this our highest award, and it is easy to recommend these bindings to you.

 Now, this choice may be a little intimidating.
 First, these AT bindings are relatively minimal in appearance.
-Fear not, as we have tested them thoroughly and have had no performance or durability issues.
+Fear not, as we have tested them thoroughly and have had no major performance or durability issues.
+Especially when compared to much heavier touring bindings, these award winners are actually more durable and reliable.
 If anything, the simple construction is its greatest performance and durability attribute.
 Next, there is no certification of the release values.
 So-called "DIN" certification is something that alpine skiers are conditioned to look for.
 And this binding does not have that.
-Nor does the Marker Alpinist.
-To attain that certification, though, the bindings need to be almost double the weight.
-That is not worth it.
-These bindings release, but are not certified in that release by a third party.
-Further, if you feel you need certified release to ski as hard as you want, you are likely skiing harder in the backcountry than maybe you should be.
+Nor does the Marker Alpinist or most other suitable options.
+To attain that certification, the bindings need to be at least double the weight.
+That additional weight is not worth it.
+The Atomic Backland bindings release but are not certified in that release by a third party.
+We feel that if you conclude you need certified release to ski as hard as you want, you are likely skiing harder in the backcountry than maybe you should be.
 The backcountry is a high consequence environment regardless of the certification your bindings have.
-Nonetheless, if you absolutely insist on having high-energy downhill performance and DIN certification, check out the Marker KingPin, Fritschi Tecton, Dynafit Rotation ST, or Top Pick Salomon Shift.
+Nonetheless, if you insist on having high-energy downhill performance and DIN certification, check out the Marker KingPin, Fritschi Tecton, Dynafit Rotation ST, or Salomon Shift.

 Read review: Atomic Backland Tour